Alic3C/Sheffield-Ethical-Hackers-Society-GroceryTF-CTF-2022/Boot2Root/Heist Part 2 - Bad Hygiene/README.md

 Think back to our Social Engineering sessions - are there are any personal details about the committee that have been exposed that you could use to make some guesses at their passwords?

 ## Solution
-Unfourtnatly taking the L on the hint was useless to us as I am not a University of Sheffield student!
+Unfourtnatly taking the L on the hint was useless to me as I am not a University of Sheffield student!

 If we visit `35.178.187.4`, we can see the following: